Adnuntius/android_sdk/README.md

 ## Examples

-Some examples of using the SDK are available from https://github.com/Adnuntius/android_sdk_examples
+An example of using the SDK is available from https://github.com/Adnuntius/android_sdk_examples